Getting Started With DearPyGui for GUI Development

 Heads up!
 You've already completed this tutorial.

 Getting started with a new GUI framework can feel daunting.
-This guide walks you through the essentials of DearPyGui.
-From installation and first app to widgets, layouts, theming, and advanced tooling.
+This guide walks you through the essentials of DearPyGui—from installation and your first app to widgets, layouts, event handling, and plotting.

 With DearPyGui, you can quickly build modern, high‑performance desktop interfaces using Python.